bronzepickaxe/old-curta-puzzles/README.md

 Happy solving!

 ### Step 3 (Submitting answer)
-If you think you have got the answer, head tot the `DeployPuzzle` file in `script/deploy/` and follow these steps:
+If you think you have got the answer, head over to the `DeployPuzzle` file in `script/deploy/` and follow these steps:
 - Let's say we wan to submit the solution to Puzzle1
 - Open `script/deploy/DeployPuzzle.s.sol`
 - Un-comment `testSolve()` and put your answer between the parentheses: